 The Chu spent six days scouting Upernavik’s surroundings for picture opportunities, learning the locals at stores and the primary harbor.
 He was hoping to capture sweeping views of the metropolis and placed himself far sufficient from the street to unobtrusively photograph the activities of everyday existence.
 After making some photographs inside the dusk light, Chu opened his aperture and upped his ISO, hoping to freeze humans’ actions; simply then, a circle of relatives emerged from their home, and he seized the moment.

 “It felt so harmonious.
-The entire land changed into included via white, bloodless snow, and the blue tint at nightfall made it even cooler.
+The entire land changed into white, bloodless snow, and the blue tint at nightfall made it even cooler.
 But the light from the windows, road lighting, and the family of 3 made the arena warm again.
 I love the contrast and mood of this scene.
 I was busy taking non-stop photos at that time, trying to capture the satisfactory moment,” he said.

-He additionally aspires to in addition evolve his picture tasks inside the mountains of Pakistan and China, merging his passion for an outside journey together with his pictures, “I’d want to share some amazing however lesser-recognized snowy mountains with people.”
+Spending two months packrafting inside the southern Greenland fjords fed Chu’s ardor for outdoor adventure.
+Now he plans to keep returning to the island to recognize his pictures on Greenlandic communities and citizens’ dating with the surroundings.
+“Modern existence has one of a kind influenceonat the cultures in those extraordinary regions,” Chu stated.
+He additionally aspires to in addition evolve his picture tasks inside the mountains of Pakistan and China, merging his passion for an outside journey with his pictures, “I’d want to share some amazing however lesser-recognized snowy mountains with people.”